MishraShardendu22/cloudianry-saas/README.md

   - Seamlessly upload videos and utilize Cloudinary’s powerful processing features.
   - Preview the best part of the video automatically, enhancing user experience and engagement.
   - Compress videos without significant loss of quality, with detailed information on the compression applied, making file management easier.
+  - **Download Option**: Users can download uploaded images and videos for offline access.

 - **User Authentication**:
   - Secure and reliable user authentication through **Clerk**, ensuring that user data is protected and only accessible to authorized individuals.